DamianoDamiano/matrixOperations/README.md

 # matrixOperations
-Common matrix operation in prolog
+Common matrix operation in prolog (tested with ECLiPSe 6.1)

 Implemented